realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 Reality enforces.

-Environmental clamps are not ideological.
+Environmental clamps are structural, not ideological.

-They are structural.

 ---